Women's, Gender, and Sexuality Studies

 Creating agents of change

-In addition to developing critical feminist perspectives through their coursework, our students apply the theoretical frameworks they learn in the classroom to real-life work and activist situations.
-Through their capstone seminar, all WGSS pursue an internship.
-There, students gain real-world experience by working with community non-profits such as Planned Parenthood, the AIDS Resource Center of Wisconsin (ARCW), Family Support Center, Bolton Refuge House and EX-incarcerated People Organizing (EXPO).
-Other students gain experience right on campus while interning at the Gender and Sexuality Resource Center.
+In addition to developing critical feminist perspectives through their coursework and campus programming, our students apply theoretical frameworks learned in the classroom to real-life work and activist situations.
+Through their capstone seminar, all WGSS majors pursue an internship.
+During, they gain real-world experience by working with community non-profits such as the Black and Brown Womyn Power Coalition, the Chippewa Valley LGBTQ+ Community Center, the Community Table, the Family Support Center/Center for Awareness of Sexual Assault (CASA), the Eau Claire City-County Health Department, and Western Dairyland.
+Other students gain experience right on campus while interning at the Gender and Sexuality Resource Center or the Intersectional Women’s Center.

 30+